 When someone asks what tax bracket you fall into, they generally want to know your "marginal tax rate."
-This is the tax bracket that your last dollar of income falls into and therefore the highest tax rate you pay.
+This is the tax bracket your last dollar of income falls into and, therefore, the highest tax rate you pay.

-If your marginal tax rate is 25%, for example, that doesn't mean that ALL of your income is taxed at 25%.
-Income is actually taxed at different rates; here's how it works:
+For instance, if your marginal tax rate is 25%, that doesn't mean that ALL of your income is taxed at 25%.
+Income is taxed at different rates; here's how it works:

 $0 - $10,275